More Kitchen Hot Spots continued...

 Dishwasher.
 Do you see a black fungus on the seal around your dishwasher door or inside your dishwasher?
 It may be Exophiala dermatitidis, a fungus that likes high heat and is resistant to most detergents.
 Scrub it away with a paste of vinegar and baking soda.
 While you're in the dishwasher, pour a couple of cups of vinegar in the bottom and run a cycle to kill other tough germs.

 Garbage disposal.
-Garbage disposals are convenient, but they're also kitchen germ hazards, says Tierno, who removed the disposal from his kitchen drain.
+Garbage disposals are convenient, but they're also kitchen germ hazards, experts say.
 Any food that remains can decay and breed germs.
 At least once a week, use a brush and the bleach solution to scrub as far down as you can into the disposal.

 Trash can.
 Make sure to keep a lid on your trash can.
 Not only will it keep smells from spreading, it can also keep insects from landing in bacteria and spreading them throughout the rest of your house.
 It's not enough to just replace the trash bag.
 Once a week, pour the bleach solution into the can -- especially if there's a smell, stain, or substance inside.
 Let the liquid sit for a few minutes and then pour it down your sink.
 Rinse the trash can and let it air dry.